 Growing Your Own Cranberries

-Did you know that you don’t need a bog to grow cranberries?
+You do not need a bog to grow cranberries.
 They are a great addition to the home garden—and, come harvest time, they are a surprise condiment for holiday sauce and desserts.

 Here’s all you need to know to grow cranberries at home:

-• Cranberries are best planted in late April through the end of May.
+Cranberries are best planted between late April and the end of May.

-• For best results, cranberries should be grown in full sun in a 50–50 mix of garden soil and peat moss (for acidity and drainage).
+For best results, cranberries should be grown in full sun in a 50–50 mix of garden soil and composted bark (for acidity and drainage).
 If your soil is sandy, remove the top 8 inches and line the bottom of the bed with a sheet of 6-mil plastic.

-9. Contrary to belief, cranberries aren’t growing underwater.
+Contrary to belief, cranberries don’t grow under water.
 When you see pictures of cranberries floating on the surface, they’ve been released from the vine and are ready to be harvested.

 Cranberry Recipes